seperman/deepdiff/docs/diff_doc.rst

 get_deep_distance: Boolean, default = False
     :ref:`get_deep_distance_label` will get you the deep distance between objects.
 The distance is a number between 0 and 1 where zero means there is no diff between the 2 objects and 1 means they are very different.
 Note that this number should only be used to compare the similarity of 2 objects and nothing more.
 The algorithm for calculating this number may or may not change in the future releases of DeepDiff.

+group_by: String, default=None
+    :ref:`group_by` can be used when dealing with list of dictionaries to convert them to group them by value defined in group_by.
+The common use case is when reading data from a flat CSV and primary key is one of the columns in the CSV.
+We want to use the primary key to group the rows instead of CSV row number.

 hasher: default = DeepHash.murmur3_128bit
     Hash function to be used.
 If you don't want Murmur3, you can use Python's built-in hash function by passing hasher=hash.
 This is for advanced usage and normally you don't need to modify it.